Pravesh701/ChatBubbleNPM/README.md

-# ChatBubbleNPM
+# ChatBubble

-A simple and fully customizable React Native component that make chat screen
+A simple and fully customizable React Native component that make chat screen according to user needs.

 ## Installation / Getting Started